czyzby/gdx-lml/README.md

 Gradle dependency:

 ```
-    compile "com.github.czyzby:gdx-autumn:0.7.$gdxVersion"
+    compile "com.github.czyzby:gdx-autumn:0.8.$gdxVersion"
 ```
-Currently supported LibGDX version is **1.6.5**.
+Currently supported LibGDX version is **1.7.0**.

 To include Autumn in GWT, see [Autumn GWT](http://github.com/czyzby/gdx-autumn-gwt).

 ##What's new
-0.6 -> 0.7
+0.6 -> 0.8

-- Just a version bump to match the other libs.
+- Just a version update to match the other libs.
 Sorry.

 0.5 -> 0.6: